sygemdev/Majora-s-Mask-3D-Remastered-OST/README.md

 Note: Shop music and Milk Bar music both crash real 3DS hardware.
 As of 1.1, the mod is compatible with 3DS hardware via Luma LayeredFS and custom ROMs.

 ## Changelog

+V1.2
+* Fixed volume for all of the songs, they should be more aligned with the volume of the original tracks
+* Added Opening Chest
+* Added Item Get

 V1.1
 * Removed the Shop and Milk Bar (mono) tracks until I can fix the 3DS hardware crash.
 (If you play on Citra and want to keep these songs, download release 1.0.)
 This is a temporary fix; I will be looking into a permanent fix when I figure out why this occurs.